smlc/myBlog/content/resume.md

 services used by the warehouse to send the products to the customer.
 Working to extracting out services from the monolith PHP into microservices.
-I also work to create a web application that allows us to follow at which stage the product in the warehouse.
+I also work to create a web application that allows us to follow at which stage the product is in the warehouse.
 We discuss how our team which is mostly made of backend engineers can create a web application.